Services provided- mixing, mastering, producing, music consultation, pre-production, instrumentation

 As a composer he has scored 65 episodes (5 series) of Channel 10s Offsrping starring Asher Keddie, along with an ABC Artscape documentary and numerous TV commercials (clients include NBA (USA), Volvo, Bonds, Myer, US Cellular (USA), Vodafone and many more).

-As a producer/mix engineer he has been involved in many Australian releases from such artists as Lost Animal, Beaches, Stonefield, Love of Diagrams, Pikelet, Emma Russack, Free Time, Taipan Tiger Girls to name a few.
-He has been actively involved as a producer or mix engineer in no less than twelve RRR albums of the week.
+As a producer/mix engineer he has been involved in many Australian releases from such artists as Laura Jean, Martin Frawley, Lost Animal, Beaches, Grand Slavo, Stonefield, Love of Diagrams, Pikelet, Emma Russack, Free Time, Taipan Tiger Girls to name a few.
+He has been actively involved as a producer or mix engineer in no less than fourteen RRR albums of the week.

 He has restored and remastered some of his favourite eclectic, ground breaking and experimental compositions for the Dual Planet, Votary and Roundtable record labels.

 As Mountains in the Sky he creates cinematic tone-poems that defy categorisation.

 His productions are inspired by his broad appreciation of music and characterised by a delicate attention to mood and emotion.

 At Phaedra we understand the complexities of the modern music business and budget limitations.
-We will always endeavour to work to budgets of any size and help determine a schedule that gets the most out of the resources available in the most efficient way possible.
+We will always endeavour to work to budgets of any size and can help determine a schedule that gets the most out of the resources available in the most efficient way possible.

 This may include recording some material at home or at other studios (though Phaedra is one of the most affordable in Melbourne).